awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-github.md

 This walkthrough shows you how to use the AWS CloudFormation console to create infrastructure that includes a pipeline connected to a GitHub source repository\.
 In this tutorial, you use the provided sample template file to create your resource stack, which includes your artifact store, pipeline, and change\-detection resource \(your webhook\)\.
 After you create your resource stack in AWS CloudFormation, you can view your pipeline in the AWS CodePipeline console\.
 The pipeline is a two\-stage pipeline with a GitHub source stage and a CodeDeploy deployment stage\.

+We strongly recommend that you use AWS Secrets Manager to store your credentials\.
+If you use Secrets Manager, you must have already configured and stored your secret parameters in Secrets Manager\.
+This example uses dynamic references to AWS Secrets Manager for the GitHub credentials for your webhook\.
+For more information, see [ Using Dynamic References to Specify Template Values](https://alpha-docs-aws.amazon.com/AWSCloudFormation/latest/UserGuide/dynamic-references.html#dynamic-references-secretsmanager)\.

+**Important**
+When passing secret parameters, do not enter the value directly into the template\.
+The value is rendered as plaintext and is therefore readable\.
+For security reasons, do not use plaintext in your AWS CloudFormation template to store your credentials\.

 **Prerequisites:**

 You must have created the following resources to use with the AWS CloudFormation sample template: